dash-design/CART-253/topics/assignments/variation-jam/variation-jam-3/README.md

 This project assets were made using [pixilart.com](https://www.pixilart.com/dash-design/gallery)

+The mazes.json data asset was made by me, using [dCode's Maze Generator](https://www.dcode.fr/maze-generator)

 ## Attribution

 The base code on which the project was builded was taken from [Pippin Barr's "Random tile-based "maze" with collection" example](https://editor.p5js.org/pippinbarr/sketches/Xq3qsbQWA)